JuliaDiff/ForwardDiff.jl/docs/source/lower_order_results.rst

       9.47858
       9.50792

-    julia> hess = hessian(f, x)
+    julia> hess = ForwardDiff.hessian(f, x)
     4x4 Array{Float64,2}:
      13.082   21.2597  21.8144  21.9039
      21.2597  18.9436  19.0885  19.1668
      21.8144  19.0885  22.928   19.6656
      21.9039  19.1668  19.6656  23.4095

 **The above is actually a horribly redundant way to accomplish this task!** This is because, in the course of calculating higher-order derivatives, **ForwardDiff.jl ends up calculating all the lower-order derivatives anyway.**

 The Right Way
 -------------